FOREX-Euro firm on safe-haven flow, expectation for inflation uptick

 lows.
 If inflation comes in line with expectations, we could see

-euro trading at $1.39 when the ECB meets next week," said Ian
+euro trading at $1.39 when the ECB meets next week," said Altana

 ECB policymaker Christian Noyer said on Monday the euro's